 On any given night in the United States, up to 60 million people aren’t getting the sleep they need because of a sleep disorder.
 From insomnia to sleep-related breathing disorders, the team at Texas Pediatric Specialties and Family Sleep Center offers comprehensive sleep medicine services, allowing patients of all ages in the San Antonio area to get the rest they need.
-If you’d like to explore how sleep medicine can help you, call one of the offices in Nix Alamo Heights, Shavano Park, or Lockhill-Selma, or the office in New Braunfels, Texas, or make an appointment online.
+If you’d like to explore how sleep medicine can help you, call one of the offices in Nix Alamo Heights, Shavano Park, or Lockhill-Selma, Texas, or make an appointment online.

 In an ideal world, you get 7-9 hours of solid sleep each night and wake up feeling energized.
 Unfortunately, about 40 million people in the US struggle with chronic sleep disorders and another 20 million experience occasional issues with sleep disturbances.

 There are more than 70 recognized sleep disorders, which lead to a lack of sleep, disturbed sleep, or excessive sleep.
 The most common sleep disorders include:

 These disorders can lead to snoring, excessive daytime sleepiness, mental fogginess, and mood disorders, as well as serious physiological complications like cardiovascular issues.

 Sleep medicine is the branch of medicine that identifies and treats the many sleep disorders that affect both children and adults.